TopHillRobotics/quadruped-robot-docs/docs/source/installation.rst

 Installation
 ************

-Install ROS
+Installing ROS
 ===========

 You need install ROS (Robot Operating System) first.
 We tested the codes under Ubuntu Linux and ROS 1 Melodic Morenia distribution.
 Other newer ROS distributions are supposed to be supported.
 Please visit http://www.wiki.ros.org for ROS installation.

-Clone the source code.
+Cloning the source code.
 ======================

 .. code-block:: console